 Note: This is for advisory purposes only and all degree requirements are as specified in the University Calendar.

 *Students are encouraged to complete one or more of BIOL 2010 (Botany), 2122 (Invertebrates) and 2210 (Vertebrates) early in their program as they are key prerequisites to many 3000 and 4000 level courses.
 Our Academic Program Officer can provide advice on which course should completed based on your area of study.

 **Completion of Chemistry 1050 and 1051 in the first year of study is essential for timely progress through the Major program.
-Both courses are prerequisites to the second year Organic Chemistry courses (2400 and 2401), which are in turn prerequisites or corequisites to a number of core second year Biology courses.
+Both courses are prerequisites to second year Organic Chemistry (2400), which is in turn required for registration in BIOC 2201.

 Students admitted to the former Cell and Molecular, Ecology and Conservation and Marine Biology Honours programs can view previous Calendar regulations here.

 Frequently Asked Questions: Honours Edition